New Zealand Rusa Deer Hunting

 New Zealand Rusa deer hunting in New Caldonia is very good.
 Trophy quality is world class with new records frequently being taken.
 The average length of the trophies taken is around the 33-34-inch mark, however, trophies have been taken well in excess of this length and several have placed in the top ten for SCI.

-The best time for Rusa deer hunting in New Zealand is in the rut July through August.
-This hunt is often taken in conjunction with a New Zealand winter hunt, for Tahr, Sambar or Sika.
+A rusa deer hunt is often done as a combo with a New Zealand winter hunt, for tahr, sambar deer, or sika deer.
 With the abundance of game this is an ideal destination for a group of hunters.

 Hunters from the States fly from LA to Auckland, New Zealand.
 You can also fly here via Australia, which is a three hour flight.